top of page

 Your Hormonoscope:

 This phase is the most obvious being characterized by bleeding.
-It's important to remember to honor your body and recognize that you're 'hibernating' during this time.
+It's important to remember to honor your body and recognize that everything in your body wants to "hibernate" during this time.

 Yes to...